Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - Strings
     - The custom data field partner name you want to use as the destination in a dynamic route node.
 Typically a phone number in e164 format.

+  * - error_prompt_disabled
+    - Boolean
+    - If set to true, no error sound or prompt will play when a caller makes an invalid keypress.
+If enabled, when a caller makes an invalid keypress, an error sound will play, or you can optionally define a custom error prompt via the parameter custom_error_prompt_text.

+  * - keypress_failover_type
+    - String
+    - The failover type to use for a child node of a Menu.
+"Wrong" for when a wrong keypress is pressed by the caller on any attempt for the parent menu (shown in reporting as keypress "W").
+"None" for when there is no keypress by the caller for all attempts for the parent menu (shown in reporting as keypress "N").
+Omit this parameter for normal keypresses.
+See example below.

+  * - number_question_type
+    - String
+    - The type of question you want to ask as part of the NumberQuestion node type.
+This may be "Digits", "Number", "Phone Number" "Date", "Currency", "Time", or Zip Code".

   * - prompt
     - String
     - The text that will be read before a nodes action occurs.
 An empty string will result in no prompt being read, and the following action will occur immediately.